 The front door is not only a practical function of our home; it can also make a statement about your personality.
 Adding an eye-catching design element to your exterior scheme will draw the eye to your home and make those who pass by curious about your sense of style.
 A bold front door color can make your home stand out from the rest.
 However, how do you add a bold color without it being jarring to the eye?
 Try to either stay as saturated and muted on the darker side or brightly colored, and softer if you’re choosing a lighter color.
-Take a look at some excellent choices below:
+Excellent front door choices can be: yellow, blue, red, green, or aqua.

 Try out the Free Sherwin Williams Color Visualizer

 Still nervous to make the leap?
 Try it out on a side entry door or the entry to your home from your garage.
 Many people use these doors as their everyday main entries, and it is an excellent way to experiment with a bold paint color without it becoming such an overt statement on the facade of your home.
 You can also try it on the interior of your front door with a bold color that accentuates your foyer